drtchops/temper/README.md

-# Temper: HTML in Python
+# Temper: Templates in Python

 Temper is a pure Python HTML DSL for angry developers.